softwareunderground/awesome-open-geoscience/maintainerRole.md

 ## Goals

-The goal for maintainers should be for contributors to have a good experience adding to the list.
-New potential contributors should be able to look at the record of past experiences in closed pull requests and be encouraged by what they see to add their own contribution.
+The goal for maintainers should be for contributors to have a good experience adding to the Awesome list.
+New potential contributors should be able to look at the record of past experiences in closed pull requests and be encouraged by what they see to add their own contributions.

 If a contribution is lacking in some manner that leads to it falling short of being "AWESOME", clear feedback should be given